European School of Governance, course description, Vorkurs 2022

-• reform the relationship to their self, to others, and to our natural environment
+• reform the relationships to their self, to others, and to our natural environment

 • explore anti-fragile design and decision-making cultures in a world without certainties – from pandemics to ecological disasters –